algoscienceacademy/QT-Live-Preview/README.md

    - **Qt 3D Application**
 4. Choose Qt6 modules to include
 5. Enter project name and location

+### Use the Visual UI Designer
+1. Open Command Palette (Ctrl+Shift+P)
+2. Type `Qt Live Preview: Open UI Designer`
+3. Drag widgets from the palette to the canvas
+4. Edit properties in the properties panel
+5. Save design to generate QML code automatically
+6. Use templates for common layouts

 ### Start Live Preview
 1. Open a `.qml` or `.ui` file